 Calories go the other way, too, because the only reliable way to gain weight is to eat more calories than you burn.

 Now, don’t get me wrong.

-All this this doesn’t mean that you have to count calories and macros to lose or gain weight or that they’re all that really matters in the realm of dieting (nutrition is very important, too).
+All of this doesn’t mean that you have to count calories and macros to lose or gain weight or that they’re all that really matters in the realm of dieting (food quality matters, too).

 What it does mean, though, is you need to have a firm grasp of these fundamentals if you want to know how to change and control your body weight and composition with ease.